Why are snow leopards called ‘ounce’?

 People want to know why snow leopards are called ‘ounce’.
 It is peculiar.
-An alternative to ‘ounce’ is ‘once’.
+An alternative to ‘ounce’ in this context is ‘once’.
 They are both used interchangeably.
 We don’t know for sure the origin of this name.
+Here is my best shot.

 It is thought to have originated in the Greek language.
 The Greeks used ‘lynx’ for all medium-sized cat species.
 Scientifically speaking this is not correct nowadays.